 This provides a high level of confidence that the test interfaces do what they should and that POSIX-like functionality provides relatively clean porting of existing code.

 The main purpose of the Linux testing is to test the Linux wrapper code.
-It does, however, still exercise the yaffs core code in different ways from other testing, and thus adds to the strength of the test fabric.
+It does, however, still exercise the Yaffs core code differently to other testing and thus adds to the test fabric.

 The Linux testing does not do power fail testing but instead tests other aspects such as clean shutdowns, cache integrity and write performance.
 This gives a useful way to assess the effects of modifications.

-Linux testing is done on both real hardware and on simulated hardware (nandsim).
+Linux testing is done on both real hardware and on simulated hardware using the Linux mtd nand simulator.

-As with the Power Fail Stress Testing described above, the simulated testing is done using:
+As with the Power Fail Stress Testing described above, the simulated testing is done using a scrippted environment which is typically run for a few days at a time.

 Clearly fuzz testing can corrupt the contents of individual files (that's its job), but the file system integrity should not be compromised.